Anuj-Kumar-Sharma/Birthday-Wishing/README.md

 # Birthday-Wishing
-A simple Android App to wish your friends Happy Birthday Modified code in kotlin and its full layout
+Android App to wish your friends Birthday
+Modified code in kotlin and its full UI